 Published: March 2017 (updated August 2017)

-August 2017 update: we wrote more about our decision to make this grant, and other grants to support farm animal welfare in China, on this page.
+August 2017 update: we wrote more about our decision to recommend this grant, and other grants to support farm animal welfare in China, on this page.

 |Animal Welfare Standards Project Budget Proposal||Source|